guidoenr/padel-api/README.md

 # padelcuc-shifts
-Created for personal purposes, with this web-scrapper we can check the available shifts (in a 4 day period) for the CUC two padel fields.
+Created for personal purposes, with this web-scrapper we can check the available shifts (in a 4 day period) for the two padel fields in Carmen de Areco.

 ## About
 - You will notice that this repository has **two directories**: `go` and `py`, because i wanted to replicate the same code in two very different languages as Golang and Python to check some metrics, like the speed of execution, lines of code (being the same) , etc.